Critical Information for Students Subject to Dismissal

 Academic Dismissal Appeal Process Overview

-Students who do not submit an appeal by the deadline indicated in their notification correspondence will be academically dismissed.
+Students who do not submit an appeal by the published deadline will be academically dismissed.
 Late appeals are NOT accepted.

 Guiding Principles